How to prioritize marketing activities & avoid random acts of marketing

 Note: The prioritization process detailed in this newsletter can be applied to almost any list of marketing work–whether you lead a team, a sub-team, or are just trying to figure out what you should do individually.

-Bonus for paid subscribers: Video walkthrough of how I prioritize work in an Asana project + prioritization template in Google Sheets.
+Bonus for paid subscribers: Video walkthrough of how I prioritize work in an Asana project, a prioritization template in Google Sheets, and a Marketing Decision Dashboard(™) template in Google Slides.

 PSA: Whether you’re on a team of 1 or a team of 50, prioritization is always hard.
 So, get good at it as soon as possible.
 Long before I understood all areas of marketing or knew how to lead teams, I was a ruthless prioritizer and it’s a skill that took me far.